openiddict/openiddict-documentation/introduction/index.md

 # Introduction

-OpenIddict is **an open source and versatile framework for building standard-compliant OAuth 2.0/OpenID Connect servers** in any ASP.NET Core 2.1 (and higher) and legacy ASP.NET 4.6.1 (and higher) applications.
+OpenIddict is **a free and open source framework for building flexible and standard-compliant OAuth 2.0/OpenID Connect clients and servers in .NET**.

+## History

 OpenIddict was born in late 2015 and was initially based on [AspNet.Security.OpenIdConnect.Server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server)
 (codenamed ASOS), a low-level OpenID Connect server middleware inspired by the OAuth 2.0 authorization server middleware developed by Microsoft for the OWIN project